yhao1206/SMQ/README.md

 # SMQ
-A simple message queue written in Go language.
+A simple message queue written in Go language, achieved by imitating to NSQ.